wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 * I use [endlessSSH](https://github.com/skeeto/endlessh) to waste computer time of malicious bots that automatically attempt to connect to port 22 of my server.
 * I use [Mikrotik's 'The Dude'](https://mikrotik.com/thedude) with many custom checks, to monitor my network and alert me of any changes that I need to address.
 * I use [ZeroTier](https://www.zerotier.com/) to implement a secure and simple software-defined VPN without exposing any open ports to the world.
-* I have my own [Google Workspace](https://workspace.google.com)account and use Google Workspace's advanced security features to secure my email and authentication.
+* I have my own [Google Workspace](https://workspace.google.com) account and use Google Workspace's advanced security features to secure my email and authentication.

 ### Personal Security